Last Updated on

 In his training, Ronnie Coleman prefers the principle of the pyramid.
 He believes that weight gain after each set helps prevent muscle injury.
-However, in terms of advanced training, Coleman does without negatives, since he believes that they are absolutely useless.
+However, in terms of advanced training, Coleman does without negatives, since he believes that they are useless.

 If you notice in your figure the greatest lag in the muscles of the trapezium or back, then you need to work out these muscles twice a week.
-In addition, each workout should include exercises for various muscle groups.
+Also, each workout should include exercises for various muscle groups.
 In the offseason, Ronnie Coleman trains 5 times a week, and before the tournament 6 times.

 - Deadlift, 4 sets of 6-12 reps